priyanka-rani/ArtistSearchWeb/README.md

-# 🎨 Artsy Search App – CSCI 571 Homework 3
+# 🎨 Artist Search Web Application

 This is a full-stack web application for artist discovery using the Artsy API.
 It supports user authentication, favorites, and detailed artist/artwork views.